-Saturday, June 1st from 6pm-10pm FIGMENT NYC will be offering its first "FIGMENT AFTER DARK".
-Artists are welcome to submit projects that have a special interactivity when the lights go down.
-Once the stars are out we expect a variety of submissions from wearable art, LED based sculptures, art cars, blacklight reactive interactivity and more.
+Saturday, June 6 from 6pm-10pm FIGMENT NYC will offer "FIGMENT AFTER DARK".
+Artists are encouraged to submit projects that have a special interactivity when the lights go down.
+Once the stars are out we expect submissions of wearable art, LED-based sculptures, art cars, blacklight, reactive interactivity and more.
 Be part of the magic and submit below

 How to Submit Your Project

 - Please read the new Artist’s Guide to Leave No Trace for more information on what LNT means for artists

 - Please read the Artists Tips & Tricks Guide which provides guidelines on how to make your project as FIGMENT-worthy as possible!
 The guide contains practical installation and de-installation tips, rules of engagement and construction limitations on Roosevelt Island, a list of things you should bring to the island, a list of things you cannot bring to the island.

 - Please read The What's New for 2020 Guide

 Submit your art project for FIGMENT Weekend by April 13, 2020 by filling out an application on the Artist Submission Portal*.
 The Tips & Tricks Guide contains detailed instructions on how to use the portal.

 After you submit, you will be assigned a curator, who will be your official contact and through the FIGMENT evaluation process, and then your guide supporting you through the event itself to ensure bringing your project to FIGMENT NYC Weekend goes as smoothly as possible.

 *Please Note that our artist portal has been presenting errors when used with Safari.
 Please try using Google Chrome or Firefox if you encounter problems logging in with Safari.